Old Dominion University: Recreation

 The Student Recreation & Well-Being Center (SRWC) is located in the middle of the ODU campus adjacent to the Rosane Runte Quad.
 The facility includes 15,000 sq. ft.
 Multi-Level Fitness Center with strength, cardio, and free-weights, indoor swimming pool, indoor running track, three-court gymnasium, multi-purpose court, three group exercise studios, cycling studio, three racquetball courts, pro shop, Outdoor Adventure and Rental Center, bike and skate shop and an indoor climbing wall.
 The SRWC field, a multi-purpose turf field, is located next to the SRWC building.

 The ODU Outdoor Adventure program allows students to take organized trips and participate in activities such as hiking, mountain biking, camping, surfing, yoga, rock climbing, snowboarding, and skiing.

 ROTC

 The ODU Army ROTC battalion was established in September 1969 in the Darden College of Education.
 The first cadets were commissioned on July 4, 1971.
-As of the spring of 2008, ODU has been recognized as having the sixth-largest Army ROTC unit out of 262 programs found nationwide.
+In 2008, ODU was recognized as having the sixth-largest Army ROTC unit out of 262 programs found nationwide.
 In June 2018, Major Promotable Rhana S. Kurdi became the first female Professor of Military Science.

 Navy ROTC program is run in conjunction with the neighboring campuses of Norfolk State University and Hampton University.
 The Hampton Roads Naval Reserve Officer Training Corps is one of the largest officer training battalions in the US, consisting of over 250 Sailors, Marines, and Midshipmen, with an above-average prior enlisted presence.